 This provided a well needed facility for Daylesford Secondary College as well as a Recreation Centre for the wider Daylesford and Hepburn communities and people from surrounding districts.

-Local businesses supported this initiative; there is a brick path outside The ARC with all of our sponsors.
+Local businesses supported this initiative, there is a brick path outside The ARC with all of the sponsors.
 Come and have a look!!!!!

 History of the ARC

 In 2002 a committee was formed to build a new indoor stadium attached to the existing facility at Daylesford Secondary College.
 However the idea goes back at least to 1992 when the Daylesford Springers Basketball Association led by Sam Camilieri, after a couple of major injuries, started a campaign to replace the concrete floor in Court 3 with a sprung timber floor.

 On June 12, 2002 a public meeting was held, and a committee was formed to work for an Indoor Aquatic Centre and/or Indoor Sports Centre.